rudyvdbrink/Temporal_expectation_CPP/task/README.md

 To run the task, run task.m in the folder 'scripts'.
 To run this, you need MATLAB and the Psychtoolbox (http://psychtoolbox.org/).

-This will prompt an input dialogue where you can set a number of releveant variables:
+This will prompt an input dialogue where you can set a number of relevant variables:
 - participant number
 - task (1 = detection, 2 = 2AF discrimination)
 - EEG (1 = send triggers, 0 = no triggers)